k3s-io/k3s/docs/adrs/flannel-options.md

 `EnableIPv6` is set based on what the user passed as k3s server `--cluster-cidr`.
 `Backend` uses vxlan as default, although this can be changed using k3s server flag `--flannel-backend`

 Something important to note is that k3s allows the user to override the whole subnet and backend configuration, by using the k3s agent flag `--flannel-conf` and `--flanel-cni-conf`.
 Overriding the whole subnet and backend configuration is useful if user wants to add specific backend configurations, e.g. VNI for vxlan.
-Users can currently do this by using `<=option1=val1,option2=val2>` when selecting the backend, but it seldom used and complicates things, thus it was deprecated in favor of `--flannel-cni-conf`.
+Users can currently do this by using `<=option1=val1,option2=val2>` when selecting the backend, but it seldom used and complicates things, thus it was deprecated in favor of `--flannel-conf`.

 To wrap up the context, k3s includes the following flannel options: